 In May 2012, he was installed as the International Ecumenical Canon of All Saints’ Anglican Cathedral in Edmonton, Canada, at a Solemn Evensong celebrated by the Anglican bishop of Edmonton.
 He is also Ecumenical Canon to All Saints' Cathedral College in Edmonton.
 Canon Gibbons is a Visiting Research Fellow attached to the Centre for Eastern Christianity in Heythrop College London.
 A member of the Faculty of Theology at the University of Oxford, he is also Pastoral Director of the Oxford Theology Summer School and the Director of the Department for Continuing Education’s flagship OUSSA Summer School.
 He is also the Department’s Director of Studies for Theology and Religion and a Departmental Lecturer.
-Canon Gibbons is one of the members of a new multi-disciplinary Centre, which includes Religion in Public Life, based at Wolfson College, Oxford.
 He is now a member of Regents Park College in the University of Oxford.
 He is Assistant Pastor for the Greek Catholic Melkite Church in London and Great Britain but also helps in looking after Eastern Catholic members of Oxford University as well as being one of the Ecumenical Partners in the Benefice of Steeple Aston, North Aston and Tackley in the Anglican Diocese of Oxford.